joshua19881228/joshua19881228.github.io/_posts/Computer_Vision/2016-08-25-my-jumble-of-computer-vision.md

 ### CNN AND DEEP LEARNING ###

+* Threat of Adversarial Attacks on Deep Learning in Computer Vision: A Survey ([PDF](https://arxiv.org/abs/1801.00553))
 * CNNs are Globally Optimal Given Multi-Layer Support ([PDF](https://arxiv.org/abs/1712.02501))
 * Take it in your stride: Do we need striding in CNNs? ([PDF](https://arxiv.org/abs/1712.02502))
 * Gradients explode - Deep Networks are shallow - ResNet explained ([PDF](https://arxiv.org/abs/1712.05577))